Syntaf/AutoComplete/README.md

 Program designed to give all possible word options to a set of characters given to the program via files.

-NOTE: a Dictionary file has been provided along with sampleInput, to call these using the program
-     full file name would be ../words.dat or ../sampleInput.dat

 COMPILING